hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LaunchMachine.md

 To deploy a new OMS instance you first have to setup a machine.
 These are deployed using Jenkins.

-{% hint style="info" %}
+{% hint style='info' %}
 UAT environments are usually deployed internally so they may have different steps, connect with the System Admin team for that.
 {% endhint %}

 ```